In the Grand Rapids area, an increasing number of women are shaping the craft beverage business.

 Schmohz Brewing Company is one of the oldest breweries in West Michigan.
 Its taproom in Grand Rapids offers traditional-style ales such as India Pale Ales, Czech Pilsners, and American Lagers, thanks to its traditionalist brewmaster, Gabi Palmer.

 Palmer emerged into the brewing scene as a homebrewer and quickly evolved her hobby into a career.
-She has about 25 years of experience and has been at Schmohz for seven years.
+She has about 25 years of experience and has been at Schmohz for eight years.
 As one of the local pioneers in the industry, she’s seen a shift with more women entering the field.

 Palmer is involved with Fermenta, a Michigan-based trade group founded by female craft beverage professionals.
 The organization provides education on the fermented beverage and food industry, as well as scholarships for classes hosted by the Cicerone Certification Program.